sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 ### Basic Authenticator

-The [`Basic Authentication Extension`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension) authenticates `OTLP Exporter` requests by comparing the *Authorization* header sent by the `OTLP Exporter` and the credentials provided in the `security/.htpasswd` file.
+The [`Basic Authentication Extension`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension) authenticates the `OTLP Exporter` requests by comparing the *Authorization* header sent by the `OTLP Exporter` and the credentials provided in the `security/.htpasswd` file.
-Please check the [Apache htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) documentation for more details on how to manage user files for basic authentication.
+Refer to the [Apache htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) documentation to know how to manage user files for basic authentication.

 ```yaml
   basicauth: